-A Tx testbench circuit that includes the RTTL, crosstalk, and the reference Rx is shown in Figure 5.
+A Tx test-bench circuit that includes the RTTL, crosstalk, and the reference Rx is shown in Figure 5.
 AMI models are bundled into the Tx and Rx models at the ends in red.

-Figure 5: Tx Testbench Circuit Including RTTL
+Figure 5: Tx Test-bench Circuit Including RTTL

 In the circuit above, the Tx circuit under test is the lower channel.
 The upper channel contributes crosstalk as driven by the "NOISE_TX" at left, through the RTTL, onto the HDD circuit board, through the SerDes package, and into a simple Rx load.
 The length of the HDD route was chosen to place the crosstalk at (likely) the worst-case point in the UI for the lower channel.
 The lower channel is best explained and understood by following it from right to left.
 At the far right is the HDD SerDes Tx which can be simulated with up to four FFE taps in the AMI model.
 Next is the SerDes package, which includes coupling to the Rx channel.
 The signal then proceeds through the HDD route which is assumed to be up to 1 inch with two vias as shown.
 Next are the coupled SAS connector and the RTTL (connections reversed to preserve the spec's definition of "in" and "out" ports).
-At the end of the Tx link is a SAS reference Rx, approximated by using the IBM SerDes AMI hard-coded to a 3-tap DFE.
-This is approximate since it uses the MMSE algorithm to compute the taps instead of the specified LMS algorithm.
-Although it likely quantizes the taps, it represents the best Rx reference option available at the time of this analysis.
-Further information on the spec's desired reference Rx is in section 5.3.7.4.3 in [3].
+At the end of the Tx link is a SAS reference Rx.

-Since, in practice, the Tx FFE can not self-optimize its taps for the channel (as does the Rx DFE), the Tx taps were fixed to the following values in the ami portion of the model: -0.05, 1.0, -0.2921, -0.07.
+Since, in practice, the Tx FFE can not self-optimize its taps for the channel (as does the Rx DFE), the Tx taps were fixed to the following values in the AMI portion of the model: -0.05, 1.0, -0.2921, -0.07.
 These values implement a full swing on the main cursor (1.0) and the specrecommended -3 dB on the 1st post-cursor (-0.2921).
 To represent the worst-case the Tx main cursor's voltage swing is set to 850 mV, which is the min value potentially driven by the IBM SerDes.
 Though not required by the spec, also available in the IBM Tx are pre-cursor and 2nd post-cursor taps.
 These are set to 5% and 7% respectively based on our observation of typical values set by the tap optimizer internal to the AMI for various channels.